Ayaan Hirsi Ali: Islam and Muslims

-Ayaan Hirsi Ali stated that, in her opinion, "The Christian extremists here, in the United States, who take the Bible and use it to kill people and hurt people, they are the fringe, but unfortunately, what we are seeing in Muslim countries is that the people who feel they should be governed under the Sharia Law, are not a fringe. ...
-Islam can become a religion of peace, if politics is divorced from religion", and she stated that: "The individual that wants to kill me because I am an apostate of Islam, is inspired to do that from the scripture of Islam, the example of the prophet Mohammed, the clergy that preached to him, and the reward that he will get in the hereafter."

-Although Hirsi Ali has previously described Islam as beyond reform, she has stated that the Arab spring and growing visibility of women's rights activists within Muslim societies has demonstrated to her that a liberal reformation of Islam is possible, and outlines how this could be achieved in her book Heretic by supporting reformist Muslims.
+Max Rodenbeck, writing in The New York Review of Books, argued that Ali is really criticising what she has, at points, called "Medina Muslims", meaning a minority of Islamic fundamentalists who envision a regime based on sharia, and who ignore the more inclusive passages of Muhammad's Meccan period.
+In a Congressional hearing, Ali has argued this is because politics is built into the faith of Muslim people, saying:"Islam is part religion, and part a political-military doctrine, the part that is a political doctrine contains a world view, a system of laws and a moral code that is totally incompatible with our constitution, our laws, and our way of life."
+Although Hirsi Ali has previously described Islam as beyond reform, she has stated that the Arab Spring and growing visibility of women's rights activists within Muslim societies has demonstrated to her that a liberal reformation of Islam is possible, and outlines how this could be achieved in her book Heretic by supporting reformist Muslims.

 She described Islamic societies as lagging "in enlightened thinking, tolerance and knowledge of other cultures" and that their history cannot cite a single person who "made a discovery in science or technology, or changed the world through artistic achievement".

 In a 2010 interview with The Guardian, she compared the responses of Christians and Muslims to criticism of their respective religions.
 While Christians would often simply ignore criticism, Muslims would instead take offence, display a victim mentality and take criticism as insults.

 She insists that many contemporary Muslims have not yet transitioned to modernity, and that many Muslim immigrants are culturally unsuited to life in the West and are therefore a burden.
-Ali calls upon atheists, Christians, Europeans, and Americans to unite against Muslim extremism in the West.
+Hirsi Ali calls upon atheists, Christians, Europeans, and Americans to unite against Muslim extremism in the West.
 She urges the former to educate Muslims and the latter, especially Western Churches, to convert "as many Muslims as possible to Christianity, introducing them to a God who rejects Holy War and who has sent his son to die for all sinners out of love for mankind".
-Hirsi Ali stated that: "Islam needs a reformation.
-Muslim leaders who are serious about achieving true and enduring peace, need to revise the Quran and the Hadith, so there is a consistency between what the peaceloving Muslims want and what their religion says."